The Regatta Foundation

 Overview

 The Regatta Foundation was established in 2007 by Regatta owners Keith and Joanne Black as a means of giving back to society through supporting charities and projects in the UK and around the world.
 Registered as a trust on 3 February 2006 (charity number 1112912), the foundation's stated mission is "enabling disadvantaged young children from the Manchester area to enjoy 'the great outdoors'."
 For the financial year ending 5 April 2024, the foundation had total income of £41,454 and total expenditure of £385,383, demonstrating significant grant-making activity funded primarily through the resources of the Black family business.
-The foundation has supported a wide range of initiatives, from rebuilding a village in Sri Lanka following the tsunami to ongoing environmental conservation partnerships.
-In 2021, the foundation donated over £650,000 to various causes.
+The foundation has supported a wide range of initiatives, from environmental conservation partnerships to healthcare innovation programmes.

 Funding Priorities